Vulnerability Disclosure or Notification? Best Practices for Reaching Stakeholders at Scale: Introduction

 \section{Introduction}

-Coordinated Vulnerability Disclosure (CVD), formerly known as responsible disclosure, is a best practice in the security community for dealing with discovered vulnerabilities.
+Coordinated Vulnerability Disclosure (CVD), formerly known as responsible disclosure, is the best practice accepted in the security community for dealing with discovered vulnerabilities.
 When a new vulnerability is found, the finder conducts a risk and impact assessment and then initiates conversations with stakeholders to mitigate vulnerable systems or services in time.
 However, due to the shift in the network landscape, the scale of vulnerable systems and stakeholders involved has changed drastically from the past~\cite{max_cvd_2023,durumeric_heartbleed_2014}.
 The amount and variety of vulnerabilities have increased~\cite{nakajima_pilot_2019}, and so have the affected parties~\cite{boucher_trojan_2022,li_youve_2016}.
-This brings a new challenge for security researchers: figuring out a scalable method to identify reliable contact information and ensure the message is delivered to the stakeholders.
+This presents a new challenge for finders, particularly academic security researchers and practitioners: figuring out a scalable method to identify reliable contact information and ensure message delivery to stakeholders.

+Over the years, support mechanisms, such as vulnerability disclosure policy \cite{reidsma_operationalizing_2023}, VINCE vulnerability platform \cite{vince}, and bug bounty programs~\cite{walshe_bugbounty_2020}, have come into place to handle the challenge in vulnerability disclosure.
+Finders and vendors can adopt CVD to perform disclosure with the support organisations such as Computer Security Incident Response Teams (CSIRTs) \cite{CSIRTServicesFramework} and Product Security Incident Response Teams (PSIRTs) \cite{PSIRTServicesFramework}.
+However, not every finder or vendor has the same capacity and experience to conduct disclosure at scale \cite{walshe_coordinated_2022}.
+Moreover, finders from different communities, such as academic security researchers \cite{boucher_trojan_2022}, individual ethical hackers, practitioners, and bug bounty hunters, may have different security interests and constraints in selecting their approaches to reach stakeholders.